Mohab25/Tubra-React/src/Component/Map/Tools/search/search.md

 #### setMatches

-the is where the actual filtering happens, it takes a search value and examine it, if the value is not en empty string, it loop through data returned from the server and a RegExp "regex expression" is constructed, values that fetched from the server and matches this regex are returned and inserted to a list.
+where the actual filtering happens, it takes a search value and examine it, if the value is not en empty string, it loop through data returned from the server and a RegExp "regex expression" is constructed, values that fetched from the server and matches this regex are returned and inserted to a list.

 #### setMatches parameters